cdpxe/WendzelNNTPd/docs/docs/upgrade.md

 ##### Fix Postings

 You will probably see no post bodies right now if posts are requested by your client.
-Therefore, switch into **/var/spool/news/wendzelnntpd** and run (as superuser) this command, it will replace the broken trailings with corrected ones:
+Therefore, go to **/var/spool/news/wendzelnntpd** and run (as superuser) the following command, it will replace the broken trailings with corrected ones:
 ```console
 $ cd /var/spool/news/wendzelnntpd